Prajwalj1999/Disease-prediction-using-Java/README.md

 System Requirements:
 +I was using Netbeans 8.0.2, and I wish even you are using the same.
++Install Oracle SQL and set your username and password.
 +Assuming you are in C:\Users\prajwalj\Documents\NetBeansProjects i.e. you have NetBeansProjects folder inside Documents, Create a new project named pyscriptInJava inside NetBeansProjects folder.
 +Add the files
               1.  box.java